Ace Ventura: Pet Detective (TV series): Overview

-The series is a sequel of the Ace Ventura movies.
+The series takes place after the Ace Ventura movies.
 The titular character, voiced by Canadian actor Michael Daingerfield (credited as Michael Hall), is a goofy private investigator with a predilection for animals of all species.

-The series ran on CBS for two seasons, with a third season airing on Nickelodeon when the channel acquired the show to broadcast reruns.
-Many of the characters from the movie were retained, though not voiced by their original actors.
-While the original movies already had a strongly cartoonish comedic aesthetic, they were eclipsed by the slapstick, garish, and gormless humor attempts of the cartoon.
-Seth MacFarlane was among the writers over the course of the show's run, displaying similar humor to his later series.
+The series ran on CBS for two seasons, with a third season airing on Nickelodeon from 1999 until 2000 when the channel acquired the show to broadcast reruns.
+Some of the characters from the movie were retained, though not voiced by their original actors.
+Seth MacFarlane was among the writers over the course of the show's run.

-The show was filled with toilet humor and anachronisms (one episode centered around the Egyptian Mau, claiming it to be an extinct breed of cat, when, if truth be told, they are not).
-Despite running in a time slot after The Mask (another popular Jim Carrey-based cartoon) and a crossover with that show (in that series' finale, "The Aceman Cometh"), the series attempted to gain a large audience and failed (with the podcast “Saturday Mourning Cartoons” declaring it trite and it must go in the “dip” from Who Framed Roger Rabbit) Ultimately, both The Mask and Ace Ventura were cancelled.
-A third season of the series ran on Nickelodeon from 1999 until 2000.
+The show was filled with gross-out humor and irony (one episode centered around the Egyptian Mau, claiming it to be an extinct breed of cat, when, in fact, they are not).
+Despite running in a time slot after The Mask (another popular Jim Carrey-based cartoon) and a crossover with that show (in that series' finale, "The Aceman Cometh"), the series failed its attempt to gain a large audience.
+Ultimately, both The Mask and Ace Ventura were cancelled.

-A computer game, Ace Ventura, was based on the show and (more questionably) the movies.
+A computer game, Ace Ventura, was based on the show and (to a lesser extent) the movies.